Education

 Metal Oxide Silicon Field Effect Transistor

-A MOSFET (Metal-Oxide-Semiconductor Field-Effect Transistor), also called a MOS FET, is a kind of field-effect transistor commonly made by oxidising silicon.
-The conductivity of the device is controlled by the voltage of the insulated gate, which enables it to amplify or switch electronic signals by adjusting the conductivity with applied voltage.
-The term MISFET is very similar to MOSFET, and IGFET is also a synonym for MOSFET.
+A MOSFET (Metal-Oxide-Semiconductor Field-Effect Transistor), often referred to as a MOS FET, is a type of field-effect transistor primarily fabricated by oxidizing silicon.
+The device’s conductivity is controlled by the voltage applied to its insulated gate, enabling it to amplify or switch electronic signals by modulating conductivity through the gate voltage.
+Terminologies such as MISFET and IGFET are commonly used synonyms for MOSFET, reflecting its metal-insulator-semiconductor structure.

-The application of the voltage between the gate and body terminals generates an electric field that penetrates through the oxide and creates an inversion layer or channel at the semiconductor-insulator interface.
-This inversion layer serves as a pathway for current to flow between the source and drain terminals.
-By adjusting the voltage between the gate and body, the conductivity of the inversion layer can be modulated, thereby controlling the flow of current between the drain and the source.
-This operation mode is known as the enhancement mode.
+The gate-to-body voltage induces an electric field that penetrates the oxide layer, creating an inversion channel at the semiconductor-insulator interface.
+This inversion channel allows current flow between the source and drain terminals.
+By modulating the gate voltage, the conductivity of this channel is controlled, enabling the device’s switching and amplification functions.
+This operational mode is identified as enhancement mode.

 Evolution of MOSFET